Oprah Understood The Serotonin Power Diet

 The Rise of Low Carb Diets

 But alas, my advice to her was soon lost, smothered under a steamroller marketing campaign to promote high-protein, low-carbohydrate diets.
 A movement to tarnish carbohydrates as the cause of obesity, and extolling the virtues of eating only protein and fat as the path to thinness nirvana, started around that time with Dr. Atkins.
-(His high-fat, high-protein diet caused him to exit the world not too long afterward.)
 Soon the low-carbohydrate South Beach diet (with mouth-watering pictures of low carbohydrate foods) followed, and the nation was hooked on eliminating carbs from their diet.
 (Interestingly, despite the popularity of the South Beach diet elsewhere, South Beach itself is filled with Italian restaurants serving pasta and pizza; an Italian bakery selling gigantic loaves of freshly baked, crusty bread is so crowded it is often hard to get in the door!)

 The Problem With Paleo